CLICK HERE TO GO HOME

 with absurdity and joy, and mentoring children and young people to find their freedom through collaborative making.

-I’m interested in the way that tools and technology give us leverage to extend the best and most curious parts of ourselves,
+I’m interested in the way that tools and technology can give us leverage to extend the best and most curious parts of ourselves,

 and believe that creative collaboration is essential to reimagining and building a more inclusive, compassionate world.